ZipCPU/zbasic/README.md

 This is the beginning of a project designed to provide a very basic version of a working ZipCPU system, that others can then build off of and design with.
-It has two primary goals:
+It has three primary goals:
 - To provide a usable beginning system to allow users to get *something* up and running quickly
 - To provide a very basic system that can then be matched with an emulator, and used to test library and compiler functionality apart from actual hardware.
+- To demonstrate the utility of [autofpga](https://github.com/ZipCPU/autofpga), and its ability to quickly, easily, and seemlessly add components to a design

 # Status